-(e) One year cooling-off period.

-(1) A former employee (other than a special government employee who serves for fewer than one-hundred and thirty (130) days in a calendar year) shall be prohibited for one (1) year from having any transactions with the former agency intended to influence the agency in connection with any particular government matter pending before the agency or in which it has a direct and substantial interest, whether or not such matter involves a specific party.
+(g) A former senior employee (other than a special government employee who serves for fewer than one-hundred and thirty (130) days in a calendar year) shall be prohibited for one (1) year from having any transactions with his or her former agency intended to influence the agency in connection with any particular government matter pending before the agency or in which it has a direct and substantial interest, whether or not such matter involves a specific party.

-(2) The restriction in paragraph (1) of this subsection is intended to prohibit the possible use of personal influence based on past governmental affiliations to facilitate the transaction of business.
-Therefore, the restriction shall apply without regard to whether the former employee had participated in, or had responsibility for, the particular matter, and shall include matters which first arise after the employee leaves government service.
+(h) The restriction in subsection (g) of this Article is intended to prohibit the possible use of personal influence based on past governmental affiliations to facilitate the transaction of business.
+Therefore, the restriction shall apply without regard to whether the former senior employee had participated in, or had responsibility for, the particular matter, and shall include matters that first arise after the employee leaves government service.

-(3) The restriction in paragraph (1) of this subsection shall apply whether the former employee is representing another or representing him or herself, either by appearance before an agency or through communications with that agency.
+(i) The restriction in subsection (g) of this Article shall apply whether the former senior employee is representing another or representing him or herself, either by appearance before an agency or through communications with that agency.

-(f) Special rules for former Council employees.
-A former Council employee shall not, within one year after leaving government service or employment, knowingly make, with the intent to influence, any communication to or appearance before the Councilmember for whom the employee worked or any former subordinate employee, on behalf of any other person, other than the District of Columbia, in connection with any matter on which the former employee seeks action by a Councilmember or Council employee in his or her official capacity.
+(j) A former Council employee shall not, within one year after leaving government service or employment, knowingly make, with the intent to influence, any communication to or appearance before the Councilmember for whom the employee worked or any former subordinate employee, on behalf of any other person, other than the District of Columbia, in connection with any matter on which the former employee seeks action by a Councilmember or Council employee in his or her official capacity.

-(g)(1) Exceptions.
-The prohibitions contained in this Article shall not apply to acts done in carrying out official duties on behalf of:
+(k) The prohibitions contained in this Article shall not apply to acts done in carrying out official duties on behalf of:

-(A) The United States or the District of Columbia, or as an elected official of a state or local government;
+(1) The United States or the District of Columbia, or as an elected official of a state or local government;

-(B) An agency or instrumentality of a state or local government if the appearance, communication, or representation is on behalf of such government; or
+(2) An agency or instrumentality of a state or local government, if the appearance, communication, or representation is on behalf of such government; or

-(C) An accredited, degree-granting institution of higher education, as defined in the Higher Education Act of 1965, approved November 8, 1965 (79 Stat.
+(3) An accredited, degree-granting institution of higher education, as defined in the Higher Education Act of 1965, approved November 8, 1965 (79 Stat.
 1219; 20 U.S.C. § 1001), or a hospital or medical research organization, exempted and defined under section 501(c)(3) of the Internal Revenue Code of 1986, if the appearance, communication, or representation is on behalf of such institution, hospital, or organization.